Wait—Do You Have The Map? - This American Life

 Final Rest Stop

-Tig Notaro is a comedian who’s been on our show before, and last year she went on a tour that was filmed.
+Back in 2013, comedian Tig Notaro went on a tour that was filmed.
 It was a strange tour.
 She and a Canadian comic named Jon Dore were going around the country, performing in people’s living rooms and back yards.
 This was a real tour, booked in advance.
-Nancy Updike saw the film, and has this story.
-Tig's "Boyish Girl Interrupted" tour continues in January and February.
+Nancy Updike saw the film and has this story.
 (4 minutes)